 Are you officially turned off?

-Would you pass on my copyediting services because I've upchucked my humanity on you?
+Would you pass on working with me because I’ve upchucked my humanity on you?
 (Like the time I cried to my boss out of overwhelm and she demoted me. #lessonnotlearned)

 Is the real me “too much?”

 In an image-driven digital world where “authenticity” is a glimmering buzz word in spiritually-tuned self-development circles, do we sincerely value truth even when it’s so visceral it makes our skin crawl?

 A speech coach once told me: “They won’t stick with you through the pain.”
 Because “too much” authenticity is a turn-off for live audiences, and apparently, the world.

 Be authentic, in a relatable way that’s paired with a pristine flat lay.

 Be edgy, as long as your branding isn’t all over the place.